 September 15: SUNY Vote 2010 Panel Discussion and Forum, S-104 Williams Center, 7-8:30 pm

-SA President Kevin Wysocki, Political Science Association (PSA) President Hunter Benson, PSA Vice President Kelly Tichacek and College Democrats’ President Alexandra Ames discuss the importance of SUNY Fredonia students getting out the vote and strategies to register and turn out the vote in 2010.
+SA President Kevin Wysocki, Politics and International Affairs Association (PSA) President Hunter Benson, PSA Vice President Kelly Tichacek and College Democrats’ President Alexandra Ames discuss the importance of SUNY Fredonia students getting out the vote and strategies to register and turn out the vote in 2010.
 Chuck Cornell, Director of the SUNY Fredonia Center for Regional Advancement and a former County Legislator, weighs in on the New York State contests, including the race for governor.
 FACE Director David Rankin moderates the discussion and also considers the potential local, state and national impact of the congressional elections and what to expect from the youth vote.
 The event is part of Constitution Week 2010.